 Gardner-Webb University will begin accepting applications for its January 2016 cohort on April 22, 2015.
-CASPA submitted applications will be evaluated in the following areas: Overall Academic Strength, Science Aptitude, Graduate Record Evaluation (GRE), Letters of Recommendation, Health Care Experience, Physician Assistant Shadowing, and Potential for Mission Match.
+CASPA submitted applications will be evaluated in the following areas: Overall Academic Strength, Science Aptitude, Graduate Record Evaluation (GRE), Letters of Recommendation, Health Care Experience, and/or Physician Assistant Shadowing.

 The deadline for submitting applications is October 1, 2015.